 Is food safe from MRSA?

-MRSA infections, like those from other unwanted foodborne bacteria, can be prevented with good food preparation practices and hand hygiene.
+MRSA infections, like other unwanted foodborne bacteria, can be prevented with good food preparation practices and hand hygiene.
 MRSA is destroyed from food through heating.

 Keep these in mind when preparing food:

-- sufficient heating (meat should be heated to at least 75° C),
+- Use sufficient heating.
+Meat should be heated to at least 75° C.

-- proper handling of raw materials (for example preventing cross-contamination from raw meat to cooked food or fresh ingredients such as salads),
+- Handle raw materials properly.
+For example, prevent cross-contamination from raw meat to cooked food or fresh ingredients such as salads.

-- carefully wash and dry dishes and utensils (when washing by hand, wash utensils used to handle raw meat last in as hot water as is tolerable; in machine wash, temperature should be 60° C. In both methods, it is important that dishes are dried completely before their next use), and
+- Wash and dry dishes and utensils carefully.
+When washing by hand, wash utensils used to handle raw meat last in as hot water as tolerable.
+In machine wash, temperature should be 60° C. In both methods, it is important that dishes are dried completely before their next use.

-- always wash hands before preparing food and between work stages (at home, thorough washing with soap and warm water is usually enough; use hand sanitiser if there is flu or stomach flu in your household, and remember that preparing food for others when sick is not advised).
+- Always wash hands before preparing food and between work stages.
+At home, thorough washing with soap and warm water is usually enough.
+Use hand sanitiser if there is flu or stomach flu in your household.
+Remember that preparing food for others when sick is not advised.